wazuh/wazuh-documentation/source/user-manual/certificates.rst

 - ``E``: Email adress.

-There can be added even more security improvements, such us the use of a password for the private keys or the creation of intermediate CA certificates.
+There can be added even more security improvements, such as the use of a password for the private keys or the creation of intermediate CA certificates.
 To learn more about this, visit the `Search Guard's offline TLS tool documentation <https://docs.search-guard.com/latest/offline-tls-tool>`_.

 The node certificates need the server's IP to be specified, and there can be added as many IPs as necessary.
 To create a node certificate, the following lines should be added to the ``/etc/elasticsearch/certs/searchguard/search-guard.yml`` file in the ``nodes:`` section modifying the required fields on the Elasticsearch's master node: